dezwemmer/orbitDetermination2/README.md

-# orbitDetermination2
+# Orbit Determination 2
-Remake of a previous OD project
+Remake of a previous OD project.